jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

     (A ∷ Γ) ⊢ N ⦂ B
     Γ ⊢ M ⦂ A

-and we need prove that `Γ ⊢ N [ M ] ⦂ B`.
-This requires a lemma that substitution preserves typing, which is provided in the `SubstPreserve` module of the `abstract-binding-trees` library.
+and we need prove that

+    Γ ⊢ N [ M ] ⦂ B

+This requires the lemma that substitution preserves typing, which is provided in the `SubstPreserve` module of the `abstract-binding-trees` library.

 ```
 open import SubstPreserve Op sig Type 𝑃 using (preserve-substitution)